Personal & Professional Coaching Program

 “The learning… provides a safe and rich opportunity for participants to step into a much larger story…“ – Neil Sicherman

-Newfield’s 9-month Coaching for Personal and Professional Mastery Program, currently offered in English, prepares you to be a certified coach by the Newfield Network and the International Coaches Federation.
+Newfield’s 9-month Coaching for Personal and Professional Mastery Program, currently offered in English, prepares you to be a certified coach by the Newfield Network and is Level 2 accredited by the International Coaching Federation (ICF).

 The topics we cover are: